smitzkar/rlb_ampel/README.md

 (not a proper README, yet)

+## Update 2024-03-19 platformIO

 ## Update 2024-03-12

-I guess I have to go back to Arduino, after all.
+I guess I have to go back to Arduino/C++, after all.
 The esp32 I have isn't supported by the RGBMatrix library.
+Writing my own interface would be way too much effort and leave me without any support.
+I simply don't have the time for such a project (Sara mentioned this being Bachelor Thesis amount of work) and also lack the equipment to do the necessary experimenting.

-There's OTA stuff for Arduino, so while I won't have the usability and flexibility of python and the webREPL, I'll be able to update the code without having to touch the Ampel. https://lastminuteengineers.com/esp32-ota-web-updater-arduino-ide/
+There's OTA stuff for Arduino, so while I won't have the usability and flexibility of python and the webREPL, I'll still be able to update the code without having to touch the Ampel. https://lastminuteengineers.com/esp32-ota-web-updater-arduino-ide/

+also wifimanager library for secure connection to Freifunk (shouldn't be too difficult to add some extra controls to the simple web interface -> ability to change display options, adjust/reset things, etc.)